The Scheme aims at

 The NP-NPSE 2006 required that the Governments mobilise community support and adopt public-private partnership for implementation of Mid-Day Meal Scheme, wherever possible.

 Government of Karnataka had in fact already established partnership with Akshaya Patra for implementation of ‘Akshara Dasoha,’ Mid-Day Meal Scheme of the State Government, in the year 2005.
 The partnership became a beacon of success and ever since Akshaya Patra has partnered with various State Governments and Central Government of India and is now in 12 States & 2 Union territory of India

-Akshaya Patra works in tandem with need of the children by preparing meals as preferred by the local palates and nutritional requirement of the Scheme.
-Its perseverance in bringing, wholesome meal cooked in highly hygienic kitchens has been recognised as it serves as a member of National Steering-cum-Monitoring Committee for the Mid-Day Meal Programme.
+Akshaya Patra works in tandem with needs of the children by preparing meals as preferred by the local palates and nutritional requirements of the Scheme.
+Its perseverance in bringing, a wholesome meal cooked in highly hygienic kitchens has been recognized as it serves as a member of the National Steering-cum-Monitoring Committee for the Mid-Day Meal Programme.

 Mid day meal scheme implemented by Akshaya Patra in 2001, November.
 The scheme aims is avoiding classroom hunger and increasing enrolment and attendance etc.